Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Related Work

-The multiple bounce of the Smith model does not have an explicit formula.
+\paragraph{Physically-based multiple-bounce microfacet models} The multiple bounces of the Smith model does not have an explicit formula.
 Monte Carlo random walk has become one necessary solution for accurate results.
-For that, the microfacets are treated as randomly distributed microflakes~\cite{heitz2016} or homogeneous medium~\cite{Dupuy:2016:Unification}, where Heitz et al.~\shortcite{heitz2016} need a height distribution function to trace the height\footnote{They observed that for \emph{a couple of specific} choices of height distributions (e.g., uniform distribution and Gaussian distribution), the rendered results are the same, without proof for generalization.}.
+For that, the microfacets are treated as randomly distributed microflakes~\cite{heitz2016} or homogeneous medium \cite{Dupuy:2016:Unification}, where Heitz et al.~\shortcite{heitz2016} need a height distribution function to trace the height\footnote{They observed that for \emph{a couple of specific} choices of height distributions (e.g., uniform distribution and Gaussian distribution), the rendered results are the same, without proof for generalization.}.
 These methods can be extended to normal-mapped surfaces~\cite{Schussler:2017:normal} or combined with wave optics~\cite{Falster:2020:Wave}.
 Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} decrease the integral dimension by deriving an analytical preintegration of collision distances.
 The key insight of their model is an explicit formulation of the height distribution as a hyperexponential distribution.
 Their model produces identical results as Heitz et al.~\shortcite{heitz2016}, with less noise level.
 Recently, Wang et al.~\shortcite{wang2021positionfree} introduce the position-free property into the multiple-bounce computation, leading to significant variance reduction, by treating each bounce at the micro-scale separately.
-In their model, they claim that the multiple-bounce BSDF is independent of the height distribution function.
-Moreover, they also assume that different bounces along a light path are independent.
-Therefore, it is not clear what makes their results different from Heitz et al.~\shortcite{heitz2016}.
-In Sec.~\ref{sec:method}, we demonstrate that the position-free property is correct, and it is the independent-bounce assumption that leads to unbiased results.
-As a result, our theory has reduced the multiple-bounce path integral dimensions to angular dimension only, making our formulation and derivation much simpler.
-And in practice, this leads to identical results to Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} but with even lower variance when rendered with equal time.
+The independent bounce assumption in their model introduces bias, making their results different from Heitz et al.~\shortcite{heitz2016}.
+Similar to these works, our model follows the position-free assumption, reducing the multiple-bounce path integral dimensions to the angular dimension only.
+However, we remove the independent-bounce assumption.
+Thanks to the invariance principle, our model has a much simpler formulation and derivation.
+And in practice, this leads to identical results to Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} but with even lower noise when rendered with equal time.

 Different from Smith microfacet models, the V-groove models \cite{lEE2018PRATMUL, Feng2018multiV} allow for analytic solutions for multiple bounces.
 However, they produce shiny appearance even on rough surfaces and have singularities in the shadowing-masking term.
 We do not extend further discussion on these models.